ohler55/ox/README.md

    closed.
 Other hints as to how to parse and when to raise errors are also included.
 The parser does it's best to continue parsing even after errors.

+ - Added symbolize option to the sax parser.
+This option, if set to false will use strings instead of symbols for element and attribute names.

 ## <a name="description">Description</a>

 Optimized XML (Ox), as the name implies was written to provide speed optimized